What Is An Adventure Traveller?

 To clarify these activities mentioned above require some courage, skill and confidence, I am sure you will agree.
 As a result, these activities may be perceived as self transforming and challenging.
 That is to say, initially there could’ve been a confusion of what adventure travel is.

-Are You An Adventure Traveller?
+Are You An Adventurous Traveller?

 According to the research conducted by Tourism Notes, and as per my debate about risk taking in adventure travel, there is alternative world in adventure tourism.
 This is sometimes referred to as soft adventures.